mlaizure/AirBnB_clone/README.md

   - clone repository
   - run ./console.py from the repo's base directory
 - How to use:
-  - quit and Ctrl + D to exit console
+  - quit or Ctrl + D to exit console
-  - help to see valid commands and documentation
+  - help: see valid commands and documentation
   - create: creates a new instance of a class (`$ create BaseModel`)
   - show: prints stringified instance of a class (`$ show BaseModel 123`)
   - destroy: deletes an instance (`$ destroy BaseModel 123`)